gernotfeichter/alp/README.md

 # alp - android-linux-pam

 > DEVELOPMENT IS STILL ONGOING!
 NOT USABLE ATM!
+> request created for publication in the Google Play store, waiting for approval.

 Alp is a convenient - yet secure - authentication method that lets you use your android device as a key for your Linux machine.